In the guide

 - claiming a product has been approved by a public or private body when it has not

-- falsely stating a product is only available for a very limited time in order to make the consumer make an immediate decision
+- falsely stating that a product is only available for a very limited time in order to make the consumer make an immediate decision

 Misleading context / effect